Jed-Forest

 Riverside Park, Jedburgh

-HEAD COACH: Stuart Johnston
+HEAD COACH: Michael Harshaw

-ASSISTANT COACH: Iain Heard
+ASSISTANT COACH: Donald Grieve

 Jed-Forest Rugby Club was formed in 1884 and has a rich history over its 140 years in existence.
 The most remarkable thing about the club is that, with a population of just 4,000 people, it has produced three British & Irish Lions scrum halves who all captained Scotland!